-To the telephone user, the NBX Business Telephone or NBX Basic Telephone is a typical office telephone.
+To a telephone user, an NBX Telephone is an office telephone.
 You can use it to make and receive calls, transfer calls, park calls, use voice mail, and so on.
-You can also dial speed dial numbers from either telephone model.
-Inside the NBX Telephone is an Ethernet device that can communicate over the LAN using Ethernet frames or, optionally, IP packets (with the optional upgrade).
-The telephone also serves as an Ethernet switch or hub (depending on the model of telephone) for your computer.
-You can connect your computer network interface card (NIC) to your network (LAN) through the telephone and avoid the need for a second LAN connection at the desktop.
+Inside, the NBX Telephone is a network device that can communicate over the LAN using Ethernet frames or IP packets.
+The telephone also includes a LAN port.
+You can connect your computer to your network through the telephone and avoid the need for a second LAN connection at the desktop.

-The core of 3Com Networked Telephony Solutions is the Call Processor.
-The Call Processor manages the processes of making and receiving calls, providing voice mail and auto attendant services, and responding to requests for special services, such as access to the NBX NetSet administration utility, Computer Telephony Integration (CTI) services, or the system's IMAP (Internet Message Access Protocol) server.
+The core of 3Com Networked Telephony Solutions is the Network Call Processor (NCP).
+The NCP manages the processes of making and receiving calls, providing voice mail and auto attendant services, and responding to requests for special services, such as access to the NBX NetSet administration utility, Computer Telephony Integration (CTI) services, or the system's IMAP (Internet Message Access Protocol) server.

 The NBX system provides the reliability required in a business environment because NBX system voice traffic is independent of computer traffic on the same network.
-In fact, after the Call Processor completes the processing required to connect two telephones, the telephones communicate directly with each other.
-Therefore, existing conversations are not affected if power to the Call Processor fails or if the network operating system crashes or hangs.
+In fact, after the NCP completes the processing required to connect two telephones, the telephones communicate directly with each other.
+Therefore, existing conversations are not affected if power to the NCP fails.